Inception-framework/debugger/README.md

 ## <a name="Networking"></a>Set up a network interface between host and Zybo

 The serial interface that we use to interact with the Zybo is limited both in terms of bandwidth and functionality.
-Transferring files between the host and the Zybo, for instance, even if not impossible (see the [note about files transfers between host and target](doc/files_transfers.md)) is overcomplicated.
+Transferring files between the host and the Zybo, for instance, even if [not impossible](#FileTransfer) through the serial interface is overcomplicated.
 This section will show you how to set up a much more powerful and convenient network interface between host and Zybo.
 In order to do this we will connect the board to a wired network using an Ethernet cable.
 Note that if you do not have a wired network or if, for security reasons, you cannot use your existing wired network, it is possible to create a point-to-point Ethernet network between your host and the board.
 Under GNU/Linux, dnsmasq (http://www.thekelleys.org.uk/dnsmasq/doc.html) is a very convenient way to do this.
 It even allows to share the wireless connection of a laptop with the board.
+To install dnsmasq on Debian:

+    Host# apt-get install dnsmasq

+To configure dnsmasq you will need the Ethernet MAC address of your board.
+Connect the Zybo to the host with the USB cable, power it up, launch your terminal emulator and hit a key to stop the U-Boot countdown.

+    Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
+    ...
+    Hit any key to stop autoboot:  0
+    Zynq> printenv ethaddr
+    ethaddr=00:0a:35:00:01:81

+**Note**: if you have not been fast enough to stop the U-Boot countdown, simply wait until the Linux kernel boots, log in as root and reboot.

+Note the Ethernet MAC address (`00:0a:35:00:01:81` in our example).
+Create a dnsmasq configuration file for the Zybo (replace the Ethernet MAC address by the one you noted and the interface and IP address by whatever suits you best), add a new entry in `/etc/hosts` and force dnsmasq to reload its configuration:

+    Host# cat <<! > /etc/dnsmasq.d/sab4z.conf
+    interface=eth0
+    dhcp-host=00:0A:35:00:01:81,sab4z,10.42.0.129,infinite
+    !
+    Host# echo "10.42.0.129    sab4z" >> /etc/hosts
+    Host# /etc/init.d/dnsmasq reload
-In the following we assume that the host and the Zybo can communicate.

-We will first add dropbear, a tiny ssh server, to our root file system.
-It will allow us to connect to the Zybo from the host using a ssh client.
-We will also have to install ssh keys on the host and on the Zybo.
+From now on we consider that the host and the Zybo can be connected on the same wired network, either because you installed and configured dnsmaqs properly or because you had another solution.
+We also consider that the host knows the Zybo under the sab4z hostname.
+The next step is to add dropbear, a tiny ssh server, to our root file system and enable the networking.
+This will allow us to connect to the Zybo from the host using a ssh client.

- In the following we assume that the Zybo board is connected to the network and that its hostname is sab4z.
+    Host> cd $SAB4Z/build/rootfs
+    Host> make menuconfig

+In the Buildroot configuration menus change the following options

+    System configuration -> Network interface to configure through DHCP -> eth0 Target packages -> Networking applications -> dropbear -> yes

-Next, let us install our ssh public key on the Zybo.
-Assuming our public key is `~/.ssh/id_rsa.pub`, we can add it to the Buildroot overlays:
+By default, for security reasons, the board will reject ssh connections for user root.
+Let us copy our host ssh public key to the Zybo such that we can connect as root on the Zybo, from the host, without password.
+If you do not have a ssh key already, generate one first with ssh-keygen.
+Assuming our public key on the host is `~/.ssh/id_rsa.pub`, add it to the Buildroot overlays and rebuild the root file system:

-    Host> cd $BUILDROOT
+    Host> cd $SAB4Z/build/rootfs
-    Host> mkdir -p build/overlays/root/.ssh
+    Host> mkdir -p overlays/root/.ssh
-    Host> cp ~/.ssh/id_rsa.pub build/overlays/root/.ssh/authorized_keys
+    Host> cp ~/.ssh/id_rsa.pub overlays/root/.ssh/authorized_keys
-    Host> make O=build
+    Host> make

-Mount the MicroSD card on your host PC, copy the new root file system image on it, unmount and eject the MicroSD card, plug it in the Zybo, power on and try to connect from the host to force the generation of a first ECDSA host key on the Zybo:
+Mount the MicroSD card on your host PC, copy the new root file system image on it, unmount and eject the MicroSD card, plug it in the Zybo, power on and try to connect from the host:

     Host> ssh root@sab4z
     The authenticity of host 'sab4z (<no hostip for proxy command>)' can't be established.